Mounika-Routhu/Technical-stuff/Interview questions/html.md

 ```
 ## Semantic elements vs Non-semantic elements
 1. Semantic elements describe both the **structure and meaning** of your content (like `<header>, <footer>, <article>`, etc.).
-  - it helps with SEO, accessibility(screen readers for visually challanged), and maintaining clear, understandable code.
+   - it helps with SEO(search engines), accessibility(screen readers for visually challanged), and maintaining clear, understandable code(developers).
     1. **`<header>`**: Contains introductory content or navigation.
     2. **`<footer>`**: Contains footer content, like copyright.
     3. **`<article>`**: Represents a standalone piece of content.